Our team offers complete assistance to those interested in immigration to Belgium from the United States of America.

 - 3,532 were in the Walloon Region.

-If you are a US national willing to relocate to Belgium you can contact our team of Belgium immigration lawyers for more details on how to obtain a residence permit and, later on, citizenship.
+If you are a US national willing to relocate to Belgium you can contact our team of Belgium immigration lawyers for more details on how to immigrate to Belgium from US and obtain a residence permit and, later on, citizenship.